 Trial Contract.
 What is this about?

 A very small project with restricted time limits.
-It normally takes between 8 or 16 hours to get done.
+It normally takes between eight to sixteen hours to get done.
 The core idea is to understand whether or not designers and clients look in the same direction and clearly understand each other.

 So, yes, as a designer, your primary goal is to make a good first impression.
 What’s under the hood?
 Let’s figure this all out together!